elm-janitor/test-suite/README.md

 npx elm-test@0.19.1-revision4 tests
 ```

-After including https://github.com/elm/json/pull/20 we can also execute the
+After including https://github.com/elm-janitor/json/pull/1 we can also execute the tests of the json package.

 ```sh
 cd packages/json/tests